Adapting to the Next-Gen Supply Chain with Robotic Process Automation

 So, what exactly is Robotic Process Automation?

 Robotic process automation leverages artificial intelligence (AI) to learn the tedious components of your operation and then automates all associated tasks.
 For example: Instead of spending time juggling your billing staff turnover while also aiming to keep your accounts receivable department running smoothly, RPA will become an expert in your ways of working and simplify your process with workflow automation.
 By learning from your data, RPA will identify patterns and make decisions to equipping you with greater efficiency, higher accuracy, and better productivity than ever before.
-As another example, SaaS solutions like DDC Intelligence will learn from new bill of lading templates and then save them for better, faster data capture in the future.
+As another example, DDC's Auto-Extraction & Structuring solution leverages machine learning to take raw BOL data, cleanse it and structures it based on your business rules within seconds of receipt, dramatically reducing the time, labor, and errors associated with document processing.

-Businesses that still rely fully on manual labor for tasks which could be enhanced with technology face these two primary pain points:
+Businesses that still rely fully on manual labor for tasks that could be enhanced with technology face these two primary pain points:

-- Time, energy, and money are being exhausted on simple problems — which diminishes the value of your workforce, consumes your calendar and drains your budget.
+Time, energy, and money are being exhausted on simple problems which diminish the value of your workforce, consume your calendar, and drains your budget.

 RPA seeks to eliminate those issues via automation and smart workflow mapping -- empowering you with incredible elasticity, agility, and compatibility to help your customers stay competitive through Industry 4.0, or the fourth industrial revolution, which is currently upon us.